 Infrastructure and Support

-Infrastructure is often thought of as a university’s land, buildings, and equipment, all of which are important, yet it includes much more.
+Infrastructure is more than a university’s land, buildings, and equipment, though all are important.
 Penn State’s infrastructure—hard and soft, academic and administrative—plays a critical role in the functioning of the University and in the creation of knowledge.
 People, money, space, information technology (IT), physical plant, enterprise systems, business processes and services, curricular workflow, pedagogy, and human resource services all constitute our core academic infrastructure.
-When it functions well, it may be overlooked.
-Yet enlightened academic infrastructure is critical to advancing our mission, and seamless harmonization across this complex landscape is critical to our effectiveness and efficiency.
+Enlightened academic infrastructure is critical to advancing our mission and seamless harmonization across this complex landscape is critical to our effectiveness and efficiency.
 Penn State will act boldly to make necessary strategic investments in infrastructure to enhance quality and achieve further excellence in support of the University’s strategic priorities.

 Prioritize investment in our people.

 Our faculty and staff are indispensable to our effectiveness as an institution, and Penn State’s human resources are considerable.
 With thousands of faculty and staff distributed across 24 campuses, nothing is accomplished at Penn State without their commitment and hard work.
 Our ability to recruit and retain the best and most diverse talent demands that we pursue enlightened, state-of-the-art practices in human resource management and remain committed to supporting and enhancing this most vital resource.

 We will identify areas in which investment may be required to provide new physical infrastructure or to complement and enhance existing investments, as facilities’ inevitable obsolescence hinders Penn State’s ability to properly educate students and conduct research.
 We also will undertake a structured and coordinated approach to research and academic infrastructure with the proportional commitment of additional resources to mechanisms (such as institutes) that cross traditional academic units in high-priority areas.